wixplosives/stylable.io/docs/guides/migration-v3.md

    Similar scoping is applied to css variables too, imported from `vars`

-Note: find more details and examples in our [Runtime](../references/runtime) and [React integration](../getting-started/react-integration) guides.
+Note: find more details and examples in our [Runtime reference](../references/runtime).

 ## Update tests